past, present, and future

 TALKOMATIC, running in 1973 at the University of Illinois.

 Many technologies old and new have been pressed into the service of communication.
 Before the discovery of electricity, we used smoke signals, beacons, flashing mirrors, and semaphore.
 Electrical wiring brought the Morse telegraph key and Telex machine.
-Computer technology was no different.
+Then came the rise of the computer.

 Even this, the very first system designed just for communication, showed the difference between real-time (synchronous) and stored (asynchronous) messages.
 But there was a long way still to go.
 By the spring of 1965, Morris and Van Vleck had written a complete mail system for the MIT mainframe; but it did not support messages with subject lines, colour or graphics, or sending to more than one recipient.
 And it could only send messages to users of the same mainframe on the MIT campus.